sasjs/sasjs.io/slides30min.md

 - `npm install @sasjs/adapter`

 <!-- TRANSCRIPT
 The adapter handles SAS Logon authentication and all the back and forth between the frontend app and the backend SAS server.
-It can be installed locally in an NPM project, or directly in any web app with a script tag.
+It can be installed locally in an NPM project, or directly in any web app using a script tag.
 -->

 ---